Mehmed IV: Wars

 Mehmed's reign is notable for a revival of Ottoman fortunes led by the Grand Vizier Köprülü Mehmed and his son Fazıl Ahmed.
 They regained the Aegean islands from Venice, and Crete, during the Cretan War (1645–1669).
 They also fought successful campaigns against Transylvania (1660) and Poland (1670–1674).
 When Mehmed IV accepted the vassalage of Petro Doroshenko, Ottoman rule extended into Podolia and Right-bank Ukraine.
 This event would lead the Ottomans into the Russo-Turkish War (1676–1681).
 His next vizier, Köprülü Mehmed's adopted son Merzifonlu Kara Mustafa, led campaigns against Russia, besieging Chyhyryn in 1678 with 70,000 men.
 He next supported the 1683 Hungarian uprising of Imre Thököly against Austrian rule, marching a vast army through Hungary and besieged Vienna.
 At the Battle of Vienna on the Kahlenberg Heights, the Ottomans suffered a catastrophic rout by Polish-Lithuanian forces famously led by King John III Sobieski (1674–1696), and his allies, notably the Imperial army.

 In 1672 and 1673, the sultan, who embarked on two Polish-Lithuanian campaigns with serdar-ı ekrem and Grand Vizier Fazıl Ahmed Pasha, and the acquisition of the Kamaniçi Castle, returned to Edirne after the signing of the Bucaş Treaty.

 Fire of 1660

-The fire of 4–5 July 1660 was the worst conflagration Istanbul had experienced to that date.
+The fire of 4–5 July 1660 was the worst conflagration Constantinople had experienced to date.
 It started in Eminönü and spread to most of the historic peninsula, burning much of the city.
 Even the minarets of Suleiman I's mosque burned.
-Two-thirds of Istanbul was turned to ash in the conflagration, as many as forty thousand people were killed.
+Two-thirds of Istanbul was turned to ash in the conflagration, and as many as forty thousand people were killed.
 Thousands died in the famine and plague which followed the fire.
-Following the fire, the dynasty expelled Jews from a wide swath of Istanbul, confiscated their synagogues and homes so that in their place the Yeni Cami (New Mosque) and the Spice Bazaar (Egyptian Market) could be built.